 - Keep all roads and bridges open and passable

 - Operate as efficiently and effectively as possible

-- Maximize mobility and safety during winter weather conditions
+- Maximize safety and mobility during winter weather conditions

-- Plowing: The mechanical means of removing snow and ice from the pavement
+- Plowing: The mechanical means of removing snow and ice from pavement

-- De-icing: The application of various chlorides to help break the bond or to keep the snow and ice pack in a condition that allows the snow pack to be plowed from the roadway.
+- De-icing: The application of various chlorides to help break the bond or to keep the snow and ice pack in a condition that enables it to be plowed from the roadway.

-During winter storms, INDOT plows every interstate, U.S. highway and state route every 2 to 3 hours with salt assisting in melting between passes until there is exposed pavement on the travel lanes.
+During winter storms, INDOT plows every interstate highway, U.S. route and state road every 2 to 3 hours with salt assisting in melting between passes until there is exposed pavement on travel lanes.
 Occasionally during these times you may see INDOT’s yellow plow trucks driving at higher speeds with their plow blades up as they leave the assigned route to reload on salt or fuel.
 Other cleanup activities, such as pushing back snow on shoulders and clearing storm drains, may occur during normal working hours.

 Equipment may also be relocated to other regions as weather conditions dictate to assist with keeping roadways passable.

-When beginning an assigned route, INDOT plow drivers may perform one or more “dry runs” before winter storms to acquaint themselves with the locations of drainage inlets, manholes, curbing and driveway entrances.
+INDOT plow drivers on an assigned route may perform one or more practice runs before winter storms to acquaint themselves with the locations of drainage inlets, manholes, curbing and driveway entrances.
 Knowledge of roadway obstacles and special treatment areas – such as hills, curves, intersections, drift prone stretches and cold spots – ensures more efficient storm fighting and greater safety for motorists and INDOT drivers.